nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 Result one does.
 I'm trying to I'm trying to delete the pog so we don't end up with the situation where everybody piles up on top of bad guys.
 Oh, no. You can get it.
 I lost it.

 Yeah.
 Gets trapped on it.
 Alright.
-So that's Carson's turn here.
+So that's Karsten's turn here.
 You're up.

 Help me understand the holding of the turn.
 Like holding the turn means you pull yours, you pull yourself out of initiative order and you don't do anything until you decide to insert yourself back in.
 So you can't move it at any time, like in the middle of summer, at the end of somebody's turn, you can say, I want to go.
 Yeah.
 It's only in between people's turns.